-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 In September, the grand jury report's revelations prompted a member of the clergy at the Cathedral of St. Matthew the Apostle, the seat of the Catholic archdiocese in Washington, to issue an open letter to Wuerl, calling for him to resign.

-Deacon James A. Garcia wrote to Wuerl, "the time for cowardice and inaction is long past," adding, "no amount of apology will suffice unless and until bishops and other complicit clergy resign."
+Deacon James A. Garcia wrote to Wuerl, "The time for cowardice and inaction is long past," adding that "no amount of apology will suffice unless and until bishops and other complicit clergy resign."

 Here's how Garcia described his rationale for asking Wuerl to step aside, in an interview with NPR's Michel Martin last month: